-Peakwork technology update: Peakwork launches Book on Google for hotels in Germany
+Peakwork technology update: Peakwork launches Book on Google connectivity for hotels in Germany

 Google is rolling out Book on Google (BoG) for hotels in Germany and other countries.
 This feature has been recently released via Peakwork technology in several new markets.
 Already available for users in English-speaking markets such as the US, Canada and the UK, it is now live in Germany, Spain, France and Sweden.